PLEASE READ THIS POEM TO PREPARE FOR FRIDAY'S CLASS

 And miles to go before I sleep.

 Robert Frost, “Stopping by Woods on a Snowy Evening” from The Poetry of Robert Frost, edited by Edward Connery Lathem.
 Copyright 1923, © 1969 by Henry Holt and Company, Inc., renewed 1951, by Robert Frost.
+Have you heard this poem before?

 Has it been translated into your native language?